West Tennessee Railroad: History and current operations

-The Mobile and Ohio Railroad completed a line between Mobile, Alabama, and Columbus, Kentucky, in 1861, and the Mississippi Central Railroad, an Illinois Central Railroad predecessor, completed its north-south line between New Orleans, Louisiana and Cairo, Illinois in 1873.
-The Birmingham and Northwestern Railway opened a line between Jackson, where the M&O and IC lines crossed, and Dyersburg in 1912 and was purchased by the Gulf, Mobile and Northern Railroad in 1924.
+The Mobile and Ohio Railroad completed a line between Mobile, Alabama, and Columbus, Kentucky, in 1861, and the Mississippi Central Railroad, an Illinois Central Railroad predecessor, completed its north–south line between New Orleans, Louisiana and Cairo, Illinois in 1873.
+The Birmingham and Northwestern Railway opened a line between Jackson, where the M&O and IC lines crossed, and Dyersburg, Tennessee, in 1912 and was purchased by the Gulf, Mobile and Northern Railroad in 1924.
 Through mergers, all of these lines became part of the Illinois Central Gulf Railroad in 1972.

 The Gibson County Railroad Authority acquired the line between Jackson and Kenton in August 1984, and the new West Tennessee Railroad began operations in October that same year.
-The Southern Railway bought the Corinth-Jackson-Fulton and Jackson-Poplar Corner lines from the ICG in June 1988, and in August 2001 the Norfolk Southern Railway, successor to the Southern, leased them to WTNN.
+The Southern Railway bought the Corinth–Jackson–Fulton and Jackson–Poplar Corner lines from the ICG in June 1988, and in August 2001 the Norfolk Southern Railway, successor to the Southern, leased them to WTNN.
 (The Southern also acquired the ICG's line southeast to Haleyville, Alabama, and trackage rights from Fulton north to Centralia, Illinois, and NS sold the former, where not abandoned, to the Redmont Railway in 1995.)